 These lines demonstrate the sheep’s naivety and stupidity, as even when they are in mortal danger, they are too unintelligent and blind to see it.
 Furthermore, they show that the sheep are disposable in the eyes of the pigs who lead them, but the sheep are unable to realize this until it is too late.
 Overall, the album demonstrates that when individuals simply conform or follow without thinking, they are easily manipulated and controlled by those who possess power and wealth.

 Finally, although a lack of critical thought will certainly affect the individuals themselves, it also greatly impacts our society, as well as our democratic system.
 Anya Schiffrin, a professor at Columbia University’s School of International and Public Affairs, discusses the harmful impacts on democracy that could arise through the spreading of potentially false information online in her article; “DISINFORMATION AND DEMOCRACY: THE INTERNET TRANSFORMED PROTEST BUT DID NOT IMPROVE DEMOCRACY”.
 The internet has completely transformed protest by making it easier for groups of individuals with similar beliefs to unite within online communities and make their voice heard.
 Even the implementation of simple systems such as comment sections and like to dislike ratios allow the public to express their thoughts and opinions clearly.
 However, the ability to rapidly communicate ideas and information to a wide audience is not without its drawbacks.
 Since the internet is an accessible platform for anybody to share information, it has become completely oversaturated with content, and overloads the it’s users with information.
 This is problematic as there is so much content at one’s disposal, that they can choose to view whatever content or news aligns with their own moral ideologies and political agendas, regardless of accuracy, truth, or scientific evidence.
-As Schiffrin states,; “Citizens are increasingly turning to the Internet, a forum for distributing information that does not adhere to typical standards of truth, scientific inquiry, and evidence-based news and information.
+As Schiffrin states, “Citizens are increasingly turning to the Internet, a forum for distributing information that does not adhere to typical standards of truth, scientific inquiry, and evidence-based news and information.
 At the same time, the institutions that have typically distributed information to citizens are being usurped” (6).
 This quote articulates well the idea of traditionally reliable sources of information such as news organizations being potentially overpowered by easily accessible online alternatives, despite not being necessarily accurate.
 Perhaps more worrying however, is the possible weaponization and propagation of misinformation and disinformation, to manipulate one’s thoughts and beliefs.
 Distinguishing between true and false information online has become much more difficult for the average citizen, and “If misinformation and fake news campaigns truly do frustrate citizens' attempts to educate themselves--or, even worse, actively manipulate citizens into believing false information--then the very foundations of democracy are at risk” (Schiffrin 6).
 A successful democracy’s very foundation depends on an educated populace, as voters must be well informed so they can actively participate.
 Therefore, if voters’ decisions are being manipulated by online propaganda and biased disinformation that is being presented to them by demagogues and fake news campaigns, it will only have a negative impact on the democratic society.
 One must be able to think critically about what they are being told, and not simply obey and follow the false information mindlessly, otherwise they may be manipulated and controlled.
 Furthermore, it is important for one to be educated, and to be able to think independently without relying on others for perpetual guidance.
 Democracy is at stake.